 - All purpose flour - Provides the structure for these soft cookies and a neutral flavor so it doesn't compete with the baking spices.

-- Baking spices - ground cinnamon, ginger, nutmeg, cloves, and allspice add warmth and tons of spiced flavor.
+- Baking spices - Ground cinnamon, ginger, nutmeg, cloves, and allspice add warmth and tons of spiced flavor.
 You could replace all the individual spices with a blend called Lebkuchengewürz.

 - Salt - table salt or fine sea salt enhances the flavors of all the other ingredients and distributes more evenly into cookie dough than kosher salt.